CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 ### Prefer explicit configuration over convention

 The only requirement we put on your bundle's file structure is the `qwiklabs.yaml` MUST be in the root folder of the bundle.
 You can arrange your other files in whatever folder structure you choose.
-However, as a result, we will not

-The lab definition in `qwiklabs.yaml` explicitly references files in the
+The lab definition in `qwiklabs.yaml` explicitly references files when specifying instructions, resources, etc. This makes it much easier to do static validation of your package and ensure that a file you intended to be there isn't missing.

+> TODO: Add Dave's example of forgetting to add a file to a git repo, thus loosing an entire locale.

-### Schema Version will be tracked
+### Schema Version will be trackedthat

 > TODO:
->
 > - v1 the spec will evolve in an "additive" manner (e.g. new resource types)
 > - Breaking changes will result in a new version change.
 > - Older schema versions will be supported for a "reasonable" deprecation periods.